 - if the incident takes place at an ISU Event, to the ISU Representative for the ISU Event or the ISU Event Manager

-- by email to Chair of the ISU Medical Commission, Dr. Jane Moran (email@example.com)
+- by email to the Chair of the ISU Medical Commission, Dr. Jane Moran (email@example.com)

 Your report will be treated confidentially.

-You should return this Form to the ISU Ombudsperson for Harassment and Abuse at (firstname.lastname@example.org).
+You should return this Form to the ISU Safeguarding Officer at (email@example.com).
 You can also use the simplified online Form below: